 Summertime vegetables you must try while they are in season in Poland

-Recently, broad beans in Poland are sold usually in closed plastic bags.
+Recently, broad beans in Poland have been sold usually in closed plastic bags.
 This is not a very healthy way of storage – the beans can change their taste or even begin to ferment.
 So it’s best to do the shopping in the morning when it’s in the bag relatively short and put it immediately in a paper bag or a bowl.

 The best beans are light green and not very large (young and fresh, without brown spots and other discoloration).
 Large beans of gray or brown color indicate that they are overgrown.